 Ithaca College has maintained a strong saxophone program for over 50 years.
 This began with Donald Sinta, who started as the first saxophone professor in the mid 1960s.
 Following Sinta was Elizabeth Zinn, Marshall Taylor, and Tim Timmons.
 These individuals stayed for a few years before moving on to their current positions.
 Dr. Steven Mauk has served as the professor of saxophone since 1975.
 Prior to that, he held teaching positions at the University of Michigan and at Eastern Michigan University.
 Mauk has built upon the strong foundation of Donald Sinta and has helped establish Ithaca College as one of the premiere centers for saxophone study in this country.

 About 50 students audition every year for acceptance to the Ithaca College saxophone studio, with an average of 4 to 5 new students attending each fall.
-This year's saxophone studio is comprised of 25 students (21 undergraduate and 4 graduate students).
+This year's saxophone studio is comprised of 22 students (19 undergraduate and 3 graduate students).
 Go to the Current Students section to view the list of students enrolled this year.
-To view the contact information for these students, either click on the link above or go to the Documents section of this web site.
+To view the contact information for these students, go to the Directories section of the Ithaca College web site.

 In addition to the regular studio activities, the students have formed the Ithaca College Saxophone Society.
 This is a student-run organization sponsored by the Student Government Association.
 Please see the ICCS web site for detailed information about this society.